qoq-ts/qoq/README.md

 # QOQ
-Qoq is a restful node framework with real type checking, a better way to save time and avoid syntax mistake.
-It's also designed to compatible with [koa2](https://github.com/koajs/koa) which is most popular basic framework, that means the existing middleware of koa2 can be easily integrated into here.
+A restful node framework for real type checking, a new way for avoiding syntax mistake and saving life.
+It's based on popular [koa2](https://github.com/koajs/koa), almostly the total middlewares can be integrated into here.

 <br>